The ties to Midland University run nearly 80 years for members of the Johnson/Bartek/Langemeier/Osborne families.

 This scholarship, provided by the St. Paul Lutheran Church Foundation, Grand Island, Nebraska, provides financial aid to a worthy student each year.
 The scholarship is intended to help students attend Midland and to encourage congregations and people of the Nebraska Synod to develop scholarship programs at the college.

 This scholarship was established by Jill and Randy Schreck in honor of Jill's mother and is awarded to an Agribusiness major.
 The scholarship is intended to be initially awarded to a first-year student and be renewable for up to four years.
-First preference should be given to female students, second preference to students from Nebraska, and third preference to split the award equally between a female and male student in the same year, making that renewable to them for up to four years.
+First preference should be given to students from Nebraska.

 This scholarship was established in memory of Richard's son, August Stellhorn, and is to be awarded to a deserving Lutheran student(s) of good academic standing and in need of scholarship assistance.